 The Energy Company Obligation (ECO) is a government energy efficiency scheme in Great Britain to tackle fuel poverty and help reduce carbon emissions.

 How ECO works

 Under ECO, larger energy suppliers fund the installation of energy efficiency measures in British households.

-Each obligated supplier has an overall target based on its share of the market.
-This consists of a number of obligations some of which direct support at particular groups of people.
+Each obligated supplier has an overall target based on its share of the domestic energy market in Britain.